themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 * Drying

 #### De-oxidise
 New plates generally don't need this step.
-Place in white vinegar (cold) bath for 6-8 hours.
-Thoroughly rinse off vinegar with cold water.
-I scrubed them with wire wool to make it look shinny but not really necessary.
+Prep a bath of white vinegar a little baking soda and soak in  for 1-2 hours or as long as needed to get to bare copper.
+Thoroughly rinse off vinegar with warm water.

 #### Hot caustic bath
 This step removes any organic material and prepares the copper for nano-coating.
 Simply place copper into a boiling bath (40-50C) of caustic soda for 20-30 minutes, or ...